VielenDanke/micro-docs/en/hello.md

 # Code generation

 After proto file has been created our next step will be code generation.
 For those purposes we are using protoc-gen-micro.
-It generates code base on proto description for server and client sides.
+It generates code based on proto description for server and client sides.
 The key thing here - imports have to be available.
 To make this happen we have to install them.
 The easiest way to do this - using file tools.go like example below:

 ```go
 // +build tools